mohammadbutt/42_ft_ls/README.md

 Allowed  System Calls:  write(2), stat(2)(struct), lstat(2)(struct), listxattr(2), getxattr(2), readlink(2)

 ---
-# Table of Contents - click a section to jump to it
+# Table of Contents - Click a section to jump to it

 # Cloning Repository